aeternity/protocol/CHANNELS.md

 While it could be desirable to allow anyone to deposit into a channel, we are going to restrict deposits to the peers of a channel.
-That means, the `from` field MUST be the address of one of the participants of the targeted channel and the standard transaction fees MUST be paid by the `from` account.
+That means, the `from` field MUST be an address of one of the participants of the targeted channel and the standard transaction fee MUST be paid by the `from` account.

-This operation is optional.
+This operation is not mandatory for normal channel operations.

 - `channel_id`:
 - `from`: sender of the deposit